XM25 CDTE: Misfiring

 On 2 February 2013, an XM25 exploded during a live-fire training event in Panjwai Afghanistan with Fierce Company 52nd Infantry, 1st Battalion 38th Infantry, 4th Brigade 2nd Infantry Division.
 The primer and propellant ignited as the result of a double feed, although safety mechanisms prevented the round's warhead from detonating.
-The gun was inoperable after the explosion and the soldier received minor injuries.
+The gun was inoperable after the explosion and the soldier received superficial injuries.
 In response, the Army removed the XM25 from service in Afghanistan.
 ATK noted that there were nearly 5,900 rounds fired between failures.
 The misfiring caused the Army to delay the decision to move the XM25 into full-rate production, pending changes to the design of the weapon and ammunition, operating procedures, and training techniques.
 Testing continued at Aberdeen Proving Ground, where developers incorporated 130 design improvements.
 Despite the incident, Pentagon budget proposals included $69 million for 1,400 XM25 systems.
 The Army planned on a total of 10,876 units, two per infantry squad and one per special forces team.